jmsimang/spam-d-tector/README.md

 # Spam filter in Python

-> From the course: Natural Language Processing in Python

 ## About
 Through the use of sci-kit learn and python, this program is able to filter emails and text messages as spam based on a classification algorithm.